chesahkalu/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python - :page_with_curl: 0x02-python-import_modules
 ## About ths project:
--In this project i learnt and practiced;
+- In this project i learnt and practiced;
--Why Python programming is awesome
+- Why Python programming is awesome
--How to import functions from another file
+- How to import functions from another file
--How to use imported functions
+- How to use imported functions
--How to create a module
+- How to create a module
--How to use the built-in function `dir()`
+- How to use the built-in function `dir()`
--How to prevent code in your script from being executed when imported -How to use command line arguments with your Python programs
+- How to prevent code in your script from being executed when imported
+- How to use command line arguments with your Python programs
 ## Tasks file and description:
 * [0-add.py](./0-add.py): Python program that imports the function `def add(a, b):` from the file [add_0.py](./add_0.py) and prints the